- 8 minutes to read

 Download selected messages

-Download all messages as zip button.
+Download all messages as a ZIP archive.

 Post Message